Vlasenko2006/CoZyRAG/README.md

 See `python your_cozyrag_script.py --help` for options.

 ---
-# Quik start
+# Quick Start

+1. **Prepare the Q/A Dataset**
-Get and prepare Q/A dataset as described here: [QA-bot](https://github.com/Vlasenko2006/QA_bot).
-Run the script `convert_qa_format.py`.
-It will convert Q/A pairs from Q/A-bot format to the format used by CoZyRAG.
+   Get and prepare the Q/A dataset as described in [QA-bot](https://github.com/Vlasenko2006/QA_bot).
+   Run the script `convert_qa_format.py` to convert Q/A pairs from the QA-bot format to the format used by CoZyRAG.
+   Ensure that the paths and names of the input and output directories match those of your QA files and the ones you intend to use in your model.

+2. **Prepare the Wikipedia Corpus**
-Get and prepare Wikipedia corpus as described here [wikiextractor](https://github.com/attardi/wikiextractor) Run the script chunking_and_indexcing.py.
-It will split the extracted Wikipedia corpus into small chunks with uniqie ID, Title, and contnt (up to 30 cheracters).
-This significantly simplifies retriever's work.
+   Download and extract the Wikipedia corpus as described in [wikiextractor](https://github.com/attardi/wikiextractor).
+   Run the script `chunking_and_indexcing.py` to split the extracted Wikipedia corpus into small chunks with unique ID, Title, and content (minimum 30 characters).
+   This step simplifies the retriever's work.

+3. **Create Indexes for the Retriever**
+   Create indexes from these chunks for the retriever.
+   You only need to do this once.
+   Run the `exec.bash` script, adjusting it for your HPC environment.

+4. **Start the RAG Pipeline**
+   Adjust the `exec.bash` script for your HPC system, and run it to start the RAG pipeline.

+5. **Enjoy the Results!**

 # Disclaimer